 Figure 2, on the left-hand panel, shows the values of the static elastic coefficients of Ti$_2$AlC as a function of pressure.
-All values of $C_{ij}$ increase monotonically with rising pressure. $C_{11}$ and $C_{33}$ have higher values ranging, approximately, from 240-400 GPa and 180-380 GPa, respectively.
+An inspection of the lattice constants of this material before and after being subjected to the pressure range under investigation reveals no change in phase.
+Ti$_2$AlC has five independent elastic constants, i.e., $C_{11}$, $C_{12}$, $C_{13}$, $C_{33}$, and, $C_{44}$ based on its hexagonal structure.
+All values of $C_{ij}$ increase monotonically with rising pressure. $C_{11}$ and $C_{33}$ have higher values ranging, approximately, from 240 to 400 GPa and 180 to 380 GPa, respectively.
 The high values of $C_{11}$ and $C_{33}$ in Ti$_2$AlC under pressure stem from its layered structure and bonding.
-The strong covalent Ti-C bonds in the basal plane contribute to high stiffness along the a-axis (($C_{11}$): 240-400 GPa), while the slightly weaker Ti-Al bonds between layers influence the c-axis (($C_{33}$): 180-380 GPa).
-As pressure increases, both bond types stiffen, resulting in a monotonic rise in elastic constants and an anisotropic response characteristic of MAX phases. $C_{12}$, $C_{13}$ and $C_{44}$ have lower values ranging, approximately, from 30-107 GPa, 15-115 GPa, and 81-149 GPa, respectively.
-The effect of increased pressure is to bring the atoms closer making the material more stiff, which would explain the increase in the C\textsubscript{ijs} with increasing pressure.
-The right-hand panel shows the variation of the same constants with pressure at 0 K obtained from thermoelastic calculations.
-The increase in $C_{11}$, $C_{12}$, and $C_{44}$ with pressure appears only modest, with $C_{11}$ ranging between 330-360 GPa while $C_{12}$ ranges between 60-110 GPa and $C_{44}$ varies between 125-149 GPa for pressures of between 0 and 40 GPa.
-On the contrary $C_{33}$ and $C_{13}$ show significant increases with pressure ranging between 300-630 GPa and 70-198 GPa. $C_{33}$ clearly shows the largest increase over the pressure range of 0-40 GPa while $C_{12}$, $C_{44}$, and $C_{11}$ appear insensitive to thermoelastic considerations.
+Strong covalent Ti-C bonds in the basal plane contribute to high stiffness along the a-axis (($C_{11}$): 240-400 GPa), while slightly weaker Ti-Al bonds between layers influence the c-axis (($C_{33}$): 180-380 GPa).
+As pressure increases, both types of bonds stiffen, resulting in a monotonic rise in elastic constants and an anisotropic response characteristic of MAX phases. $C_{12}$, $C_{13}$ and $C_{44}$ have lower values ranging approximately from 30-107 GPa, 15-115 GPa, and 81-149 GPa, respectively.
+The effect of increased pressure is to bring the atoms closer, making the material stiffer, which would explain the increase in the C\textsubscript{ij}s with increasing pressure.
+The right-hand panel on this figure shows the variation of the same constants with pressure at 0 K obtained from thermoelastic calculations.
+The increase in $C_{11}$, $C_{12}$, and $C_{44}$ with pressure appears only modest, with $C_{11}$ ranging between 330 and 360 GPa, while $C_{12}$ ranges between 60 and 110 GPa and $C_{44}$ varies between 125 and 149 GPa for pressures of between 0 and 40 GPa.
+On the contrary $C_{33}$ and $C_{13}$ show significant increases with pressure ranging between 300-630 GPa and 70-198 GPa. $C_{33}$ clearly shows the largest increase over the pressure range of 0-35 GPa while $C_{12}$, $C_{44}$, and $C_{11}$ appear insensitive to thermoelastic considerations.